 This guide contains the corrections and additions of the SAN Volume Controller Command-Line Interface (CLI) User's Guide on a per chapter basis.

 Who should use this guide

-This guide is intended for system administrators or others who install and use the SAN Volume Controller.
+The IBM System Storage SAN Volume Controller: Host Attachment Guide is intended for system administrators or others who install and use the SAN Volume Controller.